Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 More controlled than in liquidation

-Through Administration, a structured and more favourable resolution can be achieved, underlining its importance in insolvency scenarios.
+Through administration under the Insolvency Act 1986, a structured and more favourable resolution can be achieved, underlining its importance in insolvency scenarios.

 Transitioning from Administration to Other Procedures